-One of the four columns of this 1st-century a.d. temple is incorporated into the display of the Roman wall on Plaça Ramon Berenguer.
-The other three remain where they were originally erected, now enclosed by the 19th-century building that houses the Centre Excursionista de Catalunya.
+One of the four columns of this A.D.
+1st-century temple is incorporated into a display of the Roman wall on Plaça Ramon Berenguer.
+The other three remain where they were originally erected, now awkwardly enclosed within a 19th-century building.
 The temple once formed part of the Roman Forum dedicated to Emperor Caesar Augustus.
-The ruins are part of the citywide collection of the Museu d’Història de la Ciutat and can be visited free of charge.
+The ruins are part of the citywide collection of the Museu d’Història de la Ciutat (MUHBA) and can be visited free of charge.

 Carrer Paradis, 10